Kambeo Hubs - Coming Summer 2022

 Suppose your company has a reputation for encouraging volunteer work and providing employees with the resources they need to become changemakers.
 As a result, it will be easier for you to attract talented candidates who share your company’s values and mission.

-Improved employee relations
+Improved employee relationships

 Employees who work for remote companies, but are located near one another, can form meaningful bonds by volunteering together.
 These stronger bonds lead to better collaboration, more effective problem-solving, and greater morale between virtual workers.